Some iPhone XR users are running into bugs and performance issues after downloading Apple’s latest iOS 14 update.

 If the circle is green and you still can’t activate your phone, make sure your SIM card is in properly.
 If you’re getting a “No Sim” or “Invalid SIM” error, head here for help.

-iPhone XR users are also complaining about restore issues, issues setting up Face ID, Bluetooth problems, Wi-Fi problems, weird battery drain, Exchange problems, issues with first and third-party apps, crashes, abnormal amounts of lag, and iCloud problems.
+iPhone XR users are also complaining about restore issues, issues setting up Face ID, Bluetooth problems, Wi-Fi problems, weird battery drain, Exchange problems, issues with first and third-party apps, crashes, abnormal amounts of lag, crashes, and iCloud problems.

 Where to Find Feedback